-1. Impairment of loans and advances under IFRS 9 (continued) Key audit matter Key audit matter How the key audit matter was addressed in the audit • For a sample of exposures, we checked the appropriateness of the Group's staging. • For Probability of Default ("PD") used in the ECL calculations we checked the Through the Cycle ("TTC") PDs with internal historical data and checked the appropriateness of conversion of the TTC PDs to Point in Time PDs.
-We checked the appropriateness of the Loss Given Default used by the Group's management in the ECL calculations. • For a sample of exposures, we checked the appropriateness of determining Exposure at Default, including the consideration of repayments in the cash flows and the resultant arithmetical calculations. • We checked the completeness of loans and advances and credit related contingent items included in the ECL calculations as of 31 December 2021.
+1. Impairment of loans and advances under IFRS 9 (continued) Key audit matter How the key audit matter was addressed in the audit For a sample of exposures, we checked the appropriateness of the Group's staging. • For Probability of Default ("PD") used in the ECL calculations we checked the Through the Cycle ("TTC") PDs with internal historical data and checked the appropriateness of conversion of the TTC PDs to Point in Time PDs.
+We checked the appropriateness of the Loss Given Default used by the Group's management in the ECL calculations. • For a sample of exposures, we checked the appropriateness of determining Exposure at Default, including the consideration of repayments in the cash flows and the resultant arithmetical calculations. • We checked the completeness of loans and advances and credit related contingent items included in the ECL calculations as of 31 December 2022.
 We involved Financial Services Risk Management and Information System specialists to verify the appropriateness of the model. • We considered the adequacy of the disclosures in the consolidated financial statements in accordance with IFRS 9.
-Refer to the accounting policies, accounting judgements, estimates and assumptions, disclosures of loans and advances and credit risk management in notes 3, 5, 12 and 30 respectively to the consolidated financial statements. • We assessed the basis of determination of the management overlays considering the impact of the COVID-19 global pandemic against the requirements of the Group's ECL policy.
+Refer to the accounting policies, accounting judgements, estimates and assumptions, disclosures of loans and advances and credit risk management in notes 3, 5, 12 and 30 respectively to the consolidated financial statements.